 Select measurement characteristics

 Select the starting time of the measurement; this can either be now or later.
 Thereafter, a measurement duration should be selected.
-The maximal measurement duration is 15 full days.
-NOTE: The DynaPort MM+ can only measure for 7 days.
-After that, the battery is empty.
+The maximal measurement duration for each DynaPort type is:

 Project and subject characteristics